 Not being flexible to accommodate different situations is the first mistake that many businesses make.
 Often companies have a specific hotel chain or transport company that they stick to.

 While it might be a good move at times, sometimes it can cost you more on your business travel.
 The degree of excess expenses varies from one situation to another.
+When booking, it’s always best to book direct with the hotel company, as using a booking service usually includes an additional charge.
+It’s always a good idea to check over this when booking.

 The best way to deal with it is by having access to multiple service providers.
 By staying updated about price drops and special offers, you can save a lot of money over an extended period of time.
 This rule applies to hotels primarily but remains the same with other service providers like transport and food.